What is autoimmune hepatitis?

 - Tests for other chemicals in your body.

 You may also have imaging tests such as:

-- CT scan (computed tomography).
-A CT scan is more detailed than a standard X-ray.
-It can show detailed images of any
+- CT scan.
+This is more detailed than a standard X-ray.
+It can show detailed images of any part

-part of the body, including the bones, muscles, fat, and organs.
-It uses both X-rays
+of the body, including the bones, muscles, fat, and organs.
+It uses both X-rays and

-- MRI (magnetic resonance imaging).
+- MRI.
 This test makes detailed pictures of organs and structures inside your body.
 It uses

 a magnetic field and pulses of radio wave energy.
 A dye may be shot or injected into